Policies and Procedures, 2020-2021

 Although students earn a MA in POLS from UConn by passing their first Ph.D. exam, they must successfully pass Ph.D. exams in two subfields to continue on in the Ph.D. program.
-While students may take their exams over two consecutive semesters, there is a preference for students taking both of their fields in the same semester.
+Students are required to take both written subfield exams in the first semester of their third year of study.
+Any exceptions must be approved by Graduate Affairs.

 Students planning to take August exams must notify the Graduate Coordinator, Christine Luberto, by mid-March.
 Those planning to take them in January must notify Christine Luberto by mid-October.
 Students who need special accommodations arranged through the Center for Students with Disabilities should alert the DGS at the beginning of the semester prior to taking the exam.

 In order to take Ph.D. exams, graduate students must submit a Two Exam Field Option Check List.
 Once submitted, the form requires approval from your major advisor, the chairs of your two subfields, and the director of graduate studies at least one month prior to the date of the exam.
 No examination for the Ph.D. will be scheduled without explicit approval from the major advisor and relevant subfield heads.
 The Major Advisor and DGS may approve completing the fourth, elective methods course after taking the first Ph.D. exam.

 Before taking your Ph.D.
 Exams, you must also file a Plan of Study with the Graduate School.
 You can later make modifications to this Plan if you need to.